learn-co-students/dumbo-se-021720/23-event-handling/README.md

 ### What are some common things users do on a webpage?

 [All the Events](https://developer.mozilla.org/en-US/docs/Web/Events)

 ### What are the steps for creating interaction with the DOM?
-1. What element are we listening for events
-2. What kind of event are we listening for
-3. What do we want to happen (what function do we want to run)

 ## What are Web Events 🤔